System Design Space

 Deep learning foundations

-Backpropagation, perceptron, Markov chains, Boltzmann machine, Hopfield network, CNN, RNN, transformers, autoencoders, and GANs.
+Backpropagation, perceptron, Markov chains, Boltzmann machines, Hopfield networks, convolutional and recurrent networks, transformers, autoencoders, and GANs.

 4